msaari/relevanssi/readme.txt

 == Changelog ==
 * New feature: You can now add a post type dropdown to search forms with the [searchform] shortcode with the parameter 'dropdown' set to 'post_type'.
+* New feature: Adds compatibility for Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.

 = 4.13.2 =
 * New feature: Adds support for Avada Live Search.